BI 3223 Worldviews, Lipscomb University

 - Churches need to respond more to the needy, offering them the hope and inspiration that only faith can give.
 But at the same time, churches do not have the resources or organization to do it all; government must also play its part in correcting the structural evils in society, systems that allow racism, prejudice, and injustice to continue (5).

-- Conservatives fear big government, but Campolo also points out the abuses of big business to control prices (drug and oil companies), to harm people financially by fraud (the 2001 Enron scandal), and to ruin the environment.
+- Conservatives fear big government, but Campolo also points out the abuses of big business to control prices (drug and oil companies), to harm people financially by fraud and to ruin the environment.

 - “Biblical justice requires a higher degree of accountability on the part of the rich and powerful because what they do dramatically impacts the lives of those who have less wealth and power” (12).